Deltaximity/portfolio-v4/src/data/content/hotspot-app.md

 - Additional information companies provided
 - Booth location at the event

-These insights shaped the **core functionality** of the Hotspot app—**helping students quickly connect with relevant companies** while ensuring companies gained visibility among the right audience.
+These points shaped the **core functionality** of the Hotspot app, to directly address the root problems and help students find the right companies.

 # Design and Development Process
 The development of the app incorprated some Agile elements and was planned entirely by me to ensure delivery on time with the intended features and a polished end product.